ajam/banquo-server/README.md

 ### Using the service

-Let's say your server lives at `banquo.com`, You pass your percent-encoded options in through the URL hash such as:
+Let's say your server lives at `banquo.com`, you pass your percent-encoded options in through the URL hash such as:
 `banquo.com:3000/mode=save&url=america.aljazeera.com&viewport_width=2400&delay=1000&selector=%23map-canvas&css_hide=.map-zoom&out_file=map.png`

 These are your options